molily/molily.de/_posts/2020-11-21-testing-angular.md

 This suite already benefits from `expectText` and `findEl`, but it is still using the leaky `DebugElement` abstraction.

-When using Spectator, configuring the test Module and creating the Component looks different.
+When using Spectator, the Module configuration and the Component creation looks different.
 In the scope of the test suite, we create a _Component factory_:

 ```typescript
 import { createComponentFactory } from '@ngneat/spectator';